Nikos Goumas Stadium: Concerts

 Rory Gallagher performed at the stadium in 1981.
+In 1988 David Hasselhoff entered and performed in the ground of the stadium along with KITT.
 Iron Maiden and Bryan Adams also had a performance at the stadium in 1988 and the group The Cure in 1989.
 In 1990 Tina Turner gave a concert in the stadium.
 In 1992 the group Simply Red and in 1993 Elton John and Sting performed at Nikos Goumas Stadium.

-In the mid-80s David Hasselhoff entered and performed in the ground of the stadium along with KITT.